GPlates/new-gplates-website/src/pages/docs/user-manual/LoadingAndSaving.md

 To load a raster image into GPlates it must first have a GPML file associated with it.
 This is done by *importing* the raster into GPlates.
 This only needs to be done once for each raster.
 After that you can simply load the GPML file (created during the import process) into GPlates like you would a regular feature collection.

-For information on how to *import* a raster please see the [Rasters](/docs/user-manual/Rasters/) chapter.
+For information on how to *import* a raster please see the [Importing Rasters and 3D Scalar Fields](/docs/user-manual/Import) chapter.

 2.5 How do I load a 3D scalar field in GPlates?
 ----------------------------------------

-Like a raster, to load a a 3D scalar field into GPlates it must first have a GPML file associated with it.
-This is done by *importing* the scalar field data into GPlates.
+Like a raster, to load 3D scalar field data into GPlates the data must first be imported and have a GPML file associated with it.
 This only needs to be done once for each scalar field.
 After that you can simply load the GPML file (created during the import process) into GPlates like you would a regular feature collection.

-For information on how to *import* a 3D scalar field please see the [3D Volume Visualisation](/docs/user-manual/3D_Volume_Visual/) chapter.
+For information on how to *import* a 3D scalar field please see the [Importing Rasters and 3D Scalar Fields](/docs/user-manual/Import) chapter.

 3 The Manage Feature Collections Dialog
 =====================================